What is remote work?

 As a supervisor, what are some of the things I should consider?

 Supervisors need to determine whether the work that is being done can be accomplished in just an as effective (or more effective) manner by utilization of a remote work arrangement.
 They should take performance evaluations into consideration, as well as the reliability and work styles of their employees.
 Supervisors are encouraged to speak with their local human resources representative or Work/Life if they have questions on whether flexible work arrangements are possible in their unit.
+See the Remote Work for Managers tipsheet.

 Can hourly employees work remotely?